-Although a request for a GNSO Issues Report has never been issued directly by the ICANN

-Board, or any Advisory Committee (other than the At-Large Advisory Committee), the PDPshould be maintained.

-WT recommends that the current three mechanisms for initiating a request for an Issue

-Report (Board request, Advisory Committee Request or GNSO Council Member Request)
+• Although a request for a GNSO Issues Report has never been issued directly by the ICANN Board, or any Advisory Committee (other than the At-Large Advisory Committee), the PDP-WT recommends that the current three mechanisms for initiating a request for an Issue Report (Board request, Advisory Committee Request or GNSO Council Member Request) should be maintained.

-The current language in Annex A of the Bylaws contains several references to the term is currently used to refer to initiating an issue report, for example, and is also used to refer to the process of formally establishing Task Forces or working groups.
-Therefore, the PDP-
+The current language in Annex A of the Bylaws contains several references to the term "PDP" which over the years have been the source of confusion.
+The phrase "initiating a PDP" is currently used to refer to initiating an issue report, for example, and is also used to refer to the process of formally establishing Task Forces or working groups.
+Therefore, the PDP-WT has distinguished the two concepts into (1) Raising an Issue and (2) Initiating a PDP.
+The PDP-WT has recommended clarification of this language in the Bylaws and whenever such terms are used by the community.